fchuffar/mylabstocks/doc/index.rst

 Prerequisites
 -------------

 Prior to installing MyLabStocks, a number of packages must be installed on your system.
 Git is used to retrieve MyLabStocks sources.
-MySQL and Apache ensure web and database services, it needs php5 and php5-curl packages.
+MySQL, Apache and phpMyAdmin ensure web and database services, it needs php5 and php5-curl packages.
 Tomcat6 will support advanced plasmid visualisation services (PlasMapper), it needs openjdk-6-jdk and ant.
 Finally, Blast is used to analyse sequences, it needs csh.

-On the targeted server type the following command under a terminal.
+On the targeted server, you can install these packages by typing the following command in a terminal.

 .. code:: bash

-  sudo apt-get install git apache2 mysql-server php5 php5-curl tomcat6 ant openjdk-6-jdk blast2 csh
+  sudo apt-get install git apache2 mysql-server php5 php5-curl phpmyadmin tomcat6 ant openjdk-6-jdk blast2 csh
 ..

 Get MyLabStocks Sources
 ------------------------

-Git is used to retrieve MyLabStocks sources.
-On the targeted server type the following command under a terminal.
+The first installation step is to retrieve the source code of MyLabStocks.
+You can do this by typing the following command in a terminal.

 .. code:: bash